bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

-Pandoc Markdown is [well documented], but the thing I'm missing in the manual is seeing the HTML result---so here are all the things Pandoc Markdown can do and what they look like rendered in HTML!
+Pandoc Markdown is [well documented], but the thing I'm missing in the manual is seeing the HTML result---so here are all the things Pandoc Markdown can do (when producing HTML) and what they look like when rendered!

-I'll cover the Pandoc extensions and a select few non-Pandoc ones.
+I'll cover all the Pandoc extensions.

-All titles link to the corresponding manual section; example with Markdown input and rendered HTML output are between horizontal rules.
+All titles link to the corresponding manual section; examples with Markdown input and rendered HTML output are between horizontal rules.

   [well documented]: https://pandoc.org/MANUAL.html#pandocs-markdown